amorriscode/anthonymorris.dev/data/second-brain/epictetus.md

 ## Quotes

-- "How long are you going to wait before you demand the best for yourself?"
+> How long are you going to wait before you demand the best for yourself?

 [[Stoicism]] [[People]] [[Philosophy]] [[Quote]]